FOR IMMEDIATE RELEASE

 The Saturday concert begins at 7:30 pm.
 Tickets are available through the Sheldon or at the door.
 Children 12 and under are free.

-The weekend actually starts on Thursday, April 10 with a ceili and sessions at Atomic on Manchester in the Grove.
+The weekend actually starts on Thursday, April 23 with a ceili at Focal Point on Sutton in Maplewood and sessions at Riley’s Pub on Arsenal & Arkansas.
 A ceili is lively social dance with no previous experience required to enjoy.
 Shannon Flecke will teach the dances throughout the evening and music will be provided by our own ceili band.
 A session will take place that evening as well.
 More information is available at tionol.org

 A major feature of the weekend are the uilleann pipes.
 Hailed as the iconic “sound of Ireland”, the uilleann (pronounced “illin”) bagpipes, which UNESCO recently placed its Representative List of Intangible Cultural Heritage of Humanity.
-Guest pipers will include Mick O’Brien, a pre-eminent piper and the winner of the coveted Gradam Ceoil Musician of the Year award for 2023.
-Piper Cillian Vallely, a member of the band Lúnasa, will be with us for the first time as well as Pádraig Keane, a former TG4 Young Musician of The Year.
+Guest pipers will include Mick O’Brien, a pre-eminent piper and the winner of the coveted Gradam Ceoil Musician of the Year award for 2023, along with pipers Kieran O’Hare, Jimmy O’Brien-Moran, Fiachra O’Regan, Sheila Friel and Joey Abarta.

 The other instrument long associated with Ireland is the harp.
-This year, we’re delighted to welcome back Grainne Hambly.
-Many of the airs we associate with Ireland come from the harp tradition and Grainne’s workshop will explore some of those in detail.
+This year, we’re delighted to welcome award winning harper Aisling Lyons.
+Many of the airs we associate with Ireland come from the harp tradition and Aisling’s workshop will explore some of those in detail.

 More information, including a schedule of all events, online workshop registration, and concert tickets can be found at tionol.org.